shivannis/xandr-docs-public/xandr-docs/articles/monetize/setting-up-24-7-media-inventory-through-the-microsoft-ad-exchange.md

 ms.date: 10/28/2023
 ---

-# Setting up 24/7 media inventory through the Microsoft Ad exchange
+# Setting up 24/7 media inventory through the Microsoft Ad Exchange

 The Microsoft Adverting Exchange (MAX) includes Real Media Group exclusively to 24/7 Open AdStream and Global Web alliances.
 You canadjust your campaign and targeting settings to purchase inventory according to several different scenarios.